Get to Know US Privacy Law

 A consent decree is like a settlement agreement, where all parties (usually the FTC and the defendant) agree to the terms of the decree in exchange for the FTC ending the investigation or action.
-Typically, the defendant agrees to stop the conduct at issue without admitting to any wrongdoing and agrees to some corrective or remedial action, such as paying a fine or submitting to regular audits.
+Typically, the defendant agrees both to stop the conduct at issue without admitting to any wrongdoing and to some corrective or remedial action, such as paying a fine or submitting to regular audits.

 The FTC’s First Internet Privacy Enforcement Action